SLEEP NUMBER CORPORATION CLASS ACTION ALERT: Wolf Haldenstein Adler Freeman & Herz LLP announces that a securities class action lawsuit has been filed against Sleep Number Corporation in the United States District Court for the District of Minnesota

 LEAD PLAINTIFF DEADLINE IS FEBRUARY 14, 2022

 NEW YORK, Dec.
-21, 2021 (GLOBE NEWSWIRE) -- Wolf Haldenstein Adler Freeman & Herz LLP announces that a federal securities class action lawsuit has filed against Sleep Number Corporation (“Sleep Number” or the “Company”) ( SNBR) in the United States District Court for the District of Minnesota on behalf of all persons and entities who purchased or otherwise acquired Sleep Number securities between February 18, 2021 and July 20, 2021, both dates inclusive (the “Class Period”).
+24, 2021 /PRNewswire/ -- Wolf Haldenstein Adler Freeman & Herz LLP announces that a federal securities class action lawsuit has filed against Sleep Number Corporation ("Sleep Number" or the "Company") (NASDAQ: SNBR) in the United States District Court for the District of Minnesota on behalf of all persons and entities who purchased or otherwise acquired Sleep Number securities between February 18, 2021 and July 20, 2021, both dates inclusive (the "Class Period").

 All investors who purchased the shares of Sleep Number Corporation and incurred losses are urged to contact the firm immediately at [email protected] or (800) 575-0735 or (212) 545-4774.
 You may obtain additional information concerning the action or join the case on our website, www.whafh.com.